GWLab-UML/Protocols/Oyster_maintenance/Algae_Culturing.md

 # Slant Cultures
 Long-term storage of algae species that don't require regular maintenance; can stay at room temperature for 6-12 months.
 We want to make sure that only algae (not bacteria) grows so make sure all materials are autoclaved and work is done either over a bunsen burner or in the gray hood.
 These are our most sterile stocks! **When handling the agar or algae at this stage, work in the gray hood and spray things with 75% ethanol to keep things sterile.**

-## Making Agar Slants
+## Making and Streaking Agar Plates
 Goals:
+- To take algae from a flask or carboy and isolate colonies that are bacteria-free

+Materials for making the plates:
+- 500mL flask
+	- Size up if volume of DI water is >200mL (there is a liquid autoclave step)
+- Graduated cylinder
+- Instant Ocean (0.0325g/mL)
+- DI water
+- Bacto Agar
+- F/2 media, sterile and kept at 4ºC (1uL/1mL)
+- Glass petri dishes, autoclaved
+- 25mL glass serological pipette, autoclaved

+*Master-mix (6 plates):*
+- 20mL saltwater per plate + 20mL extra (20 * (6+1) = 140mL)
+- 2% agar (140 * 0.02 = 2.8g)
+- F/2 media (140mL = 140uL)

+Steps for making the plates:
+Outside the hood—
+1. Weigh out Instant Ocean and add to flask
+2. Add DI water to flask and swirl until dissolved
+3. Weigh out Bacto Agar and add to flask
+4. Use a stir bar to help dissolve agar if necessary

+In the hood—
+5. Add f/2 media
+6. Cover flask loosely with tinfoil and autoclave for 20 minutes
+7. Once moderately cool, start pipetting 20mL into each petri dish, leaving the cover off
+	- Because the agar will start to set as it cools you want to do this when the flask is still relatively hot, so be careful!
+8. After all dishes are filled, make sure to fully eject all remaining media from the serological pipette so nothing gets stuck once the agar sets
+	- If agar does get stuck: fill a 500mL flask with ~200mL water and microwave for 2 minutes, then cautiously (as the water will be very hot) submerge the pipette tip in the and use the pipette gun to expel the softened agar
+9. Once the agar is set and cooled, replace glass cover and wrap the edge with parafilm
+	- Agar must be completely cool to prevent condensation
+10. Label the plates and store in 4ºC until ready to streak, or proceed with the protocol

+Materials for streaking the plates:
+- Agar plates
+- Small aliquot of algae from liquid culture (<1mL)

+Steps for streaking the plates:
+In the hood—
+1. UV sterilize all the agar plates for 5 minutes
+    **DO NOT UV STERILIZE ALGAE**
+2. Using unfiltered 200mL pipette tips, pipette 40uL of algae onto the plate closer to the edge rather than in the middle
+3. With the same pipette tip, gently streak that droplet across the plate
+4. Repeat for each plate, changing tips between each plate
+5. Parafilm the plates and put them in the incubator
+## Making and Streaking Agar Slants
+Goals:
 - Create a large agar surface area within a convenient-to-store glass test tube

-Materials:
+Materials for making the tubes:
 - 500mL flask
+	- Size up if volume of DI water is >200mL (there is a liquid autoclave step)
 - Graduated cylinder
-- Instant Ocean
+- Instant Ocean (0.0325g/mL)
-	- 0.0325g per 1mL
 - DI water
 - Bacto Agar
-- F/2 media, sterile and kept at 4ºC
+- F/2 media, sterile and kept at 4ºC (1uL/1mL)
-	- 1:1,000 (or 1uL/1mL)
-- 25mL glass serological pipette
-- Glass tubes with metal caps, autoclaved
+- Glass test tubes and metal lids, autoclaved

-Master-mix (16 tubes):
+- 25mL glass serological pipette, autoclaved

+*Master-mix (12 tubes)*:
-- 15mL saltwater per slant + 20mL extra (15 * 16 + 20 = 260mL)
+- 20mL saltwater per slant + 20mL extra (20 * (12+1) = 260mL)
+	- Use a 1L flask since total volume > 200mL
 - 2% agar (260 * 0.02 = 5.2g)
-- f/2 media (260mL = 260uL)
+- F/2 media (260mL = 260uL)

-Steps:
+Steps for making the tubes:
 Outside the hood—
 1. Weigh out Instant Ocean and add to flask
 2. Add DI water to flask and swirl until dissolved
 3. Weigh out Bacto Agar and add to flask
-4. Use stir bar to help dissolve agar
+4. Use stir bar to help dissolve agar if necessary

 In the hood—
 5. Add f/2 media
 6. Cover flask loosely with tinfoil and autoclave for 20 minutes
-7. Once moderately cool, start pipetting 15mL into each test tube, leaving the cap off
+7. Once moderately cool, start pipetting 20mL into each test tube, leaving the cap off
 	- Because the agar will start to set as it cools you want to do this when the flask is still relatively hot, so be careful!
 8. After all tubes are filled, make sure to fully eject all remaining media from the serological pipette so nothing gets stuck once the agar sets
 	- If agar does get stuck: fill a 500mL flask with ~200mL water and microwave for 2 minutes, then cautiously (as the water will be very hot) submerge the pipette tip in the and use the pipette gun to expel the softened agar
 9. Now rest the tubes at an almost horizontal angle (~10º) so the agar inside creates a nice gradual slope with lots of surface area
 10. Once the agar is set and all condensation within the tube has evaporated, recap and wrap with a small piece of parafilm
-11. Label the rack and store in 4ºC
+11. Label the rack and store in 4ºC until ready to streak, or proceed with the protocol

+Materials for streaking slants:
+- Agar slants
+- Agar plates with algae colonies visible

+Steps:
+In the hood—
+1. UV sterilize all the agar slants (caps removed) for 5 minutes **DO NOT UV STERILIZE ALGAE**
+2. Using unfiltered 1mL pipette tips, lightly touch the end to a discrete algae colony from the plate
+3. Gently streak that pipette tip across the agar surface of the slant, working from the bottom to the top of the slope
+	- It is good if the pipette tip etches the agar surface slightly, as this will provide more surface area for the algae to grow
+4. Parafilm the tubes and put them on the lab bench to slowly grow

-## Plating Agar Slants - WIP
+## Moving from Slants to Flask
+Goals:
+- When a liquid flask crashes, we can go back to our slants to start with a fresh sterile culture!

 Materials:
-- Set and cooled agar slants
-- 1mL dense liquid algae, preferably a new starter culture
+- 250mL flask, autoclaved
+- 1.63g Instant Ocean (0.0325g/mL)
+- 50mL DI water
+- 50uL f/2 media, sterile and kept at 4ºC (1uL/mL)
+- Slant with visible algae colonies and no obvious bacterial growth
+- Foam stopper, autoclaved

 Steps:
+Outside of hood—
+1. Measure out Instant Ocean and add to flask, immediately cover with tinfoil
+2. Add DI water to flask, immediately replace tinfoil
+3. Swirl flask until dissolved

 In the hood—

-1. Uncap glass tube and pipette algae culture on top of the solid agar
-2. Gently scrape the pipette tip across the top of the agar (create more surface area)
-3. Recap glass tube, label appropriately with the date, and replace parafilm
-4. Put on bench top in front of the grow lights

-## Moving from Slants to Flask - WIP
-When a liquid flask needs to be started, or if an existing one crashes, we can go back to our slants and start again with a more sterile culture!
+5. Pipette 1mL of saltwater from the flask into the agar slant
+6. Add f/2 media to flask and swirl
+7. Rinse the agar slant by pipetting up and down the same 1mL of saltwater until most of the algae is dislodged
+8. Add the 1mL of algae into the 250mL flask
+9. Put in foam stopper and return flask to the shaker in 505

+Once this smaller flask is dense, plan to grow the algae up in a 500mL flask as described in the "Re-bloom Flasks" section of the protocol with these volumes:
+- 200mL DI water
+- 6.5g Instant Ocean
+- 250uL f/2 media
+- 50mL algae from 250mL flask